chilam27/Improve_Product_Review_System/README.md

 Support vector machines:  0.6046046046046046
 ```

 As expected, while there is not a major difference between test data accuracy scores and training data accuracy scores for the lower score models' cluster, the higher score models' cluster test data accuracy scores drop (might due to the model simplicity, Naive Bayes becomes the worst performing model).
-By being the best performing model in the train data, Log regression is also the best model in the test data with 63.96% accuracy score.
+By being the best performing model in the train data, Log regression is also the best model in the test data with a 63.96% accuracy score.

+In the figure below, I apply a confusion matrix to the multi-class classification model.
+Besides the chosen metric (accuracy score), there are three more to be considered: precision, recall, and f1-score.
+Precision answers the question: what is the proportion of all predicted positive being truly positive?
+Recall answers the question: what proportion of actual positives is correctly classified?
+In other words, precision emphasizes on the false positive and recall emphasize on the false negative.
+Because false positive or false negative outcome does not have much of a difference, let's look at the f1-score instead.
+F1-score is a good metric for my case because it is the balance between precision and recall.
+Figure 11 shows that the macro average of the f1-score is _0.41_ and the weighted average of the f1-score is _0.57_.

 <p align="center">
   <img width="600" height="400" src="https://github.com/chilam27/Improved_Product_Review_System/blob/master/readme_image/fig11.png">
 </p>

+Lastly, I plot the area under the curve (AUC)- receiver operating characteristic (ROC) curve.
+This plot tells us, specifically, how well my model can distinguish the classes (ratings) by showing the trade-off of true positive rate and false positive rate for different threshold settings of the underlying model.
+Generally, if the curve is above the diagonal line (chance level) and the area is above 0.5, it can be considered a good ROC curve.

 <p align="center">
   <img width="900" height="500" src="https://github.com/chilam27/Improved_Product_Review_System/blob/master/readme_image/fig12.png">